 Join our expertly guided factory tour to learn more about the history of the company, David Mellor and his influence on British Design.
 Within the stunning architecture of the Round Building factory you will be given an overview of the manufacturing processes and craftsmanship involved in the making of David Mellor cutlery, along with an insight into the design process and the company moving forwards.

-The factory tour typically lasts 30 minutes and places are limited to ensure the best experience for every visitor.
+The factory tour typically lasts 30 to 45 minutes and places are limited to ensure the best experience for every visitor.

 Tours take place on Sunday.
 Click here to book your tickets now

 Please note: Tours do not take place in January, November and December.
 No dates will be listed for these months.